This page covers:

 juju bootstrap <cloud> <controller name> \ --metadata-source /path/to/simplestream/images

 If there are multiple networks available, you will need to specify the intended network.
-Check your OpenStack networks with the
+To list networks:

 openstack network list

-Provide the preferred network’s name or choose the network you want the instances to boot from.
-You can use either the network name or the UUID with the ‘network’ configuration option when bootstrapping a new controller.
+Specify the network you want the instances to boot from by default.
+You can use either the network name or the UUID:

 juju bootstrap <cloud> <controller-name> \ --model-default network=<network-id>